OCA/timesheet/hr_timesheet_sheet/README.rst

   limitation of the tree view limit parameter not being able to dynamically set a limit.
 Since default value of odoo, 40 records is too small, we decided to set 1M, which should be good enough in the majority of scenarios.
+* Put a negative_unit_amount boolean in res.config.settings, because now to disable negative quantities we should have to supersede the method _negative_unit_amount to False.

 Bug Tracker
 ===========